smoawad66/3d-car-game-glut/README.md

 # Car Game using OpenGL and GLUT

-This project is a simple car game implemented using OpenGL and GLUT (OpenGL Utility Toolkit).
-The game involves controlling a car to navigate through a 3D environment while avoiding obstacles and collecting rewards.
+This project is a simple car game implemented using C++ OpenGL and GLUT (OpenGL Utility Toolkit).
+The game involves controlling a car to navigate through a 3D environment while avoiding obstacles and collecting coins.

 ## Features